Grief-naruse/CybersecurityAndDataPrivacyAutumn2025-1/BookingSystem-Phase1/auth_test_report.md

 * "Can login as a reserver -- /login"
 * “Can list resources — /resources”
 * "Can modify his reservation -- /reservation?id=?"
-* "Can modify the reservation of another reserver"
+* "Can modify the reservation of another reserver with the link '/reservation?id=?'"
 * "Can access the '/api/reservation'"
 * "Can access the '/api/resources'"
 * "Can access the '/api/users'"